 Talk to any financial planner and they'll tell you the wild card that can ruin the retirement years is medical expenses.
-On average, medical expenses for a couple can be at least $260,000 in retirement.
+On average, medical expenses for a couple are an estimated $280,000 in retirement.

 It's impossible to know for sure how much you might need for medical expenses.
 If there's one time when it makes sense to prepare for the worst and hope for the best, it's this one.
 Here are some ways to specifically save for medical expenses.

 One of the best things you can do to guard against future medical costs is to start saving money before retirement.
 An ideal way to do this is to open a Health Savings Account.

 "Think of an HSA like a little retirement account for future health expenses," explains Nate Purpura, a vice president of marketing at eHealth.
 "Like other retirement accounts, the money you save in an HSA gets special tax treatment."

 Up to certain limits each year, your contributions are tax-deductible or can be made on a pre-tax basis through your employer.
 The money is yours to keep and rolls over each year.
 It earns interest on a tax-free basis, too.
 As long as you use the money for qualified medical expenses, you'll never be taxed on it.
 If you're 55 or older, you can make extra contributions to your account beyond the standard annual limits.

 In order to start making contributions to an HSA, you must have a qualifying high-deductible health insurance plan.
 "Don't let 'high-deductible' scare you too much.
 These plans still meet all the coverage requirements of the Affordable Care Act," Purpura says.
 If you're curious, there's more information on these accounts here.